-REQUEST: The applicant is requesting approval of a Tentative Parcel Map to subdivide 50.5 acres into two parcels; Parcel 1 is proposed to be 10.5 acres and Parcel 2 is proposed to be 40 acres in size for a property located at 11145 Loma Rica Road, approximately 0.4 acres south of Loma Rica Road, in the community of Loma Rica (APN: 040-260-017).
+REQUEST: The applicant is requesting approval of a Tentative Parcel Map to subdivide 50.5 acres into two parcels for a property located at 11145 Loma Rica Road, approximately 0.4 acres south of Loma Rica Road, in the community of Loma Rica (APN: 040-260-017).

-RECOMMENDATION: Staff recommends that the Development Review Committee (DRC) adopt the Mitigated Negative Declaration and Mitigation Monitoring Plan (Attachments 2 and 3) pursuant to California Environmental Quality Act (CEQA) Article 6 et seq. and approve Tentative Parcel Map (TPM) 2021-0006 subject to making the necessary findings and the conditions of approval contained herein (Attachment 4).
+RECOMMENDATION: Staff recommends that the Development Review Committee (DRC) adopt the Mitigated Negative Declaration and Mitigation Monitoring Plan (Attachments 3 and 4) pursuant to California Environmental Quality Act (CEQA) Article 6 et seq. and approve Tentative Parcel Map (TPM) 2021-0006 subject to making the necessary findings and the conditions of approval contained herein (Attachment 2).

 BACKGROUND/DISCUSSION: The project consists of a tentative parcel map that would create two parcels from a 50.5 acre property.
-Parcel 1 is proposed to be 10.5 acres and Parcel 2 is proposed to be 40 acres in size.
+Parcel 1 is proposed to be 15.6 acres and Parcel 2 is proposed to be 35 acres in size.
 The project site is located at 11145 Loma Rica Road, approximately 0.4 acres south of Loma Rica Road, in the community of Loma Rica (APN: 040-260-017).
 The 2030 General Plan designates the land use as Rural Community and the zoning is "RR-5" Rural Residential-5 acre minimum lot size.

 Parcel 2 is currently developed with a single family residence and several outbuildings and Parcel 1 is currently undeveloped.
 Wells and septic systems would be required to be constructed on Parcel 1 for all future water and wastewater needs.
 Access to the project site is located off of an existing 60'-wide ingress and egress easement, which connects to Loma Rica Road.
-New access from the 60'-wide access easement for Parcel 1 will require an Encroachment Permit and will be conditioned to meet local road improvements through the Public Work's Department.
+New access from the 60'-wide access easement for Parcel 1 will require an Encroachment Permit and will be conditioned to meet rural local road improvements through the Public Work's Department.